danderson00/PackScript/README.md

 You can see the core unit tests at http://danderson00.github.com/PackScript/PackScript.Tests/Core/Resources/runner.htm.

 Sass integration is currently external and requires [Ruby](http://rubyinstaller.org/downloads/) and [Sass](http://sass-lang.com/).
-Set the RubyPath AppSetting to the Ruby bin folder to enable integration.
+Set the rubyPath AppSetting to the Ruby bin folder to enable integration.
 An internal implementation based on IronRuby will be provided soon.

 Command Line Usage
 ==================